rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 CoffeeScript builds, and then at the event time, you add that stuff to that array and then you run that thing again.
-You’re essentially on the fly changing your Grunt file in order to just catch the files that have **changed and only rebuild those**: Then you have to do all of the temporary file stuff yourself, you have to have a temp directory and do all of that stuff.
+You’re essentially on the fly changing your Grunt file in order to just catch the files that have **changed and only rebuild those.

+Then you have to do all of the temporary file stuff yourself, you have to have a temp directory and do all of that stuff.
 Something like [Broccoli](https://github.com/broccolijs/broccoli) now, you’ll see they actually have a temp directory with all sorts of generated